sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 > ## Exercise
 >
->  Consult the help page for `multiqc` and generate a combined QC report from the fastqc output that you have just generated
+>  Find and load the module that provides the `multiqc` tool.
+Consult the help page for `multiqc` and generate a combined QC report from the fastqc output that you have just generated
 >
 >> ## Solution
 >>  The multiqc tool has one compulsory argument which corresponds to the directory containing QC reports.
 This can be the current working directory; `.`